ROZA Graphs: Self-Improving Near-Deterministic RAG through Evidence-Centric Feedback: Results and analysis

-The overall +3.6pp improvement dilutes the signal across cold-start questions.
-To isolate the effect of evidence profiles, we stratify by evidence profile coverage $\pcov$, the fraction of candidate passages with at least one prior evaluation, comparing Ours-Full accuracy to Vanilla RAG accuracy \emph{on the exact same questions} (controlled for difficulty).
+We stratify all paired questions by Ours-Full's evidence profile coverage $\pcov$ (the fraction of candidate passages with at least one prior evaluation) and compare Ours-Full to Vanilla RAG \emph{on the exact same questions}.
+The cold-start stratum ($\pcov{=}0$) provides a built-in negative control: by design the system is identical to Vanilla RAG when no profiles exist, so any tied performance there is a sanity check, not a dilution of effect.